fbpx

 Focus on Sales Process over Sales Platform / Tools.

-2. The training, diet, sleep, rest, vitamins (preparation routine) you adhere to over 9 months?
+2. The training, diet, sleep, rest, and vitamins (preparation routine) you adhere to over 9 months?

 Focus on Sales Process over Sales Platform / Tools.

-Unfortunately sales teams are fixated on tools.
-You may have a sales & marketing tech stack that is super shiny and looks amazing (like a fancy triathlon race bike).
-Problem, most of the sales team fails the “utilization” test.
+Unfortunately, sales teams are fixated on tools.
+You may have a sales & marketing tech stack that is super shiny and looks fantastic (like a fancy triathlon race bike).
+The problem, most of the sales team fails the “utilization” test.
 Tools are just mechanisms to accelerate a process.

 Focus on Sales Process over Sales Platform / Tools.

 Focus on the process.
-Develop great stories, leverage various mediums, tell these stories throughout a structured cadence.
-Design your process first at sub-scale.
+Develop great stories, leverage various mediums, and tell these stories throughout a structured cadence.
+Design your strategy first at the sub-scale.
 Get results.
 Then move inch by inch into scale.

-How do you create process?
+How do you create a process?
 Partner with best-in-class enablers.
-Learn how to develop a process that you can accelerate.
-Great triathletes have training buddies and coaches for a reason:
+Learn how to develop a strategy that you can accelerate.
+Remarkable triathletes have training buddies and coaches for a reason:

 • Accountability